 Make sure that you have the proper workspace to avoid injury.
 Have enough space around your table so that you can move comfortably and maintain good body mechanics.
 Also, make sure your table height is appropriate to support good posture.

 Try to alternate between standing and sitting during sessions.
 Standing is fatiguing to your leg muscles and lower back.
-Sitting allows you to rest your legs but it also can put strain on your lower back.
+Sitting allows you to rest your legs, but it also can put a strain on your lower back.